Getting Started

 Exporting from the results panel

-First, click on the three-dot menu in the results panel, which is located under the Search button (a).
+First, click on the three-dot menu in the results panel (a).
 There you can choose between the following display options (b):

 - Group by Phrase